keithmburu/courses/2020-compling/hw/hw3_text_classification.md

 Now, let's use a simple neural network to tackle a language dataset, the dataset of IMDB reviews.
 We have two possible sentiments for every sentence in the dataset, making this a binary classification problem.

+In this assignment, we'll take a simple approach to **sentiment analysis**.
+Sentiment analysis attempts to classify the "sentiment" of text.
+For example, the sentence, "I'm happy today" has a positive sentiment, while the sentiment of "I hate this weather" is negative.
+The sentiment of "The chance of rain today is 40%" would be neutral.

+## Bag of words classification

+Recall that a **bag of words** model does not consider the order of the words (or **tokens**).
+Given the sentence, "the dog rode a bike up the waterfall with a cat", the words are {a, bike, the, cat, dog, rode, with, waterfall, words}.
+Note that this is a set, not a list, since there is no sense of order.
+This is one of the simplest representations of the data.
+A more complex representation would take into account some sense of order.

 You can read a description of this dataset here: https://keras.io/datasets/#imdb-movie-reviews-sentiment-classification.

 ```python